swcarpentry/2016-07-11-ttt-scipy/CONDUCT.md

 ---
-layout: workshop_page
+layout: page
-title: Contributor Code of Conduct
+title: "Contributor Code of Conduct"
 permalink: /conduct/
 ---
 As contributors and maintainers of this project,